-If students wish to change their name, they must submit the Name Change Affidavit (http://registrar.columbia.edu/content/name-change-affidavit/).
+If students wish to change their name, they must submit the Name Change Affidavit.
 The affidavit must be notarized and filed by the application deadline.

 If a graduate's Columbia diploma is lost or damaged, there will be a charge of \$100 for a replacement diploma.
 Note that replacement diplomas carry the signatures of current University officials.
+Applications for replacement diplomas are available through the Office of the University Registrar.